Subspace-Boosted Model Merging: Experiments

-We conduct ablation experiments for our \methodboost method and report the results in Table~\ref{tab:ablation}.
-The results are reported in terms of accuracy when 8 vision tasks are merged using the Task Arithmetic~\cite{Ilharco-ICLR-2023} model merging technique with ViT-B/16 as the underlying model architecture.
-We first investigate the robustness of \methodboost to the boosting parameter $\beta$.
-As shown in Table~\ref{tab:ablationbeta}, our method is robust to variations of $\beta$, since performance fluctuates between $87.2\%$ and $87.7\%$ when $\beta \in [ 0.00, 0.01, 0.02]$.
-We further examine which type of layer contributes the most to performance improvement when modified via \methodboost, reporting the results in Table~\ref{tab:ablation_layers}.
+To better understand the behavior of \methodboost, we conduct ablation studies reporting the results in Tab.~\ref{tab:ablation}.
+The reported results use 8 ViT-B/16 models merged with TA~\citep{Ilharco-ICLR-2023}.

+Our analysis investigates three key aspects.
+Firstly, we investigate the robustness to the boosting parameter $\beta$.
+As shown in Table~\ref{tab:ablationbeta}, our method is robust to variations of $\beta$, since performance only fluctuates between $87.2\%$ and $87.7\%$ when $\beta \in [ 0.00, 0.01, 0.02]$.
+Secondly, we examine the contributions of different layer types, seen in Table~\ref{tab:ablation_layers}.
 We observe that both the attention and fully connected (FC) layers contribute to improving performance, with the best accuracy of $87.7\%$ achieved when applying \methodboost to the full model.
-Additionally, we analyze whether attention layers require a different value for $\beta$ than FC layers, as suggested by Zhu et al.~\cite{Zhu-CVPR-2025} who demonstrated that attention layers have a different structure than FC layers.
+Finally, we analyze whether attention layers require a different value for $\beta$ than FC layers.
 As reported in Table~\ref{tab:ablation_att_fc_beta}, for \methodboost, the attention and FC layers share the same optimal $\beta$ value.
-This is highly positive, as it reveals that \methodboost can be applied across both weight types without additional tuning.
-More results are presented in the supplementary.
+This reveals that \methodboost can be applied across both weight types without additional tuning.

-Finally, we offer a more detailed context for rank collapse (from Fig.~\ref{fig:rankcollapse}) by visualizing the overall singular value distributions for merged models with TA consisting of a range of tasks \{4, 8, 14, 20\} in Fig.~\ref{fig:sval_distribution}.
-It is noticeable a clear ordering between the different distributions.
-As more models are merged, the largest singular values increase more drastically; and more relative mass is placed on fewer singular vectors.
-For example, the largest singular value for a merged model consisting of 20 models $\sigma\approx0.20$ is 4 times larger than for 4 merged models $\sigma\approx0.05$.
+\textbf{State-of-the-Art Comparison.} We compare our method against recent state-of-the-art techniques~\citep{gargiulo2025tasksingularvectorsreducing,Marczak-Arxiv-2025} in Table~\ref{tab:subspaceboosting_sota}.
+We equivalently tune the merging coefficient $\alpha$ over 30 interpolation points.
+The results demonstrate that simple TA enhanced with LiNeS and \methodboost surpasses both TSV-M and Iso-C and matches or surpasses Iso-CTS.
+This is particularly evident for ViT-B/32 models, outperforming Iso-CTS by almost 2\% for 8 models.
+However, unlike the other methods, \methodboost is both compatible with all other TA based methods as well as over 6x more computationally efficient (details in Supplementary Sec.~\ref{sec:comp_resorces}).